 We’re all guilty of it at some point.
 We’re snacking on a favorite treat, with our dog begging for a handout at our feet.
-So, we slip him a few of the nuts we’re eating.
-However, just because we can eat something, it doesn’t mean our pets can.
-Chocolate is a classic example.
+So, we slip our dog a few of the pecans we’re eating.
 You may also know that macadamia nuts are toxic to pets.
 But you may wonder, can dogs eat pecans?
+Are pecans safe for dogs?
+However, just because we can eat something, it doesn’t mean our pets can.

 The short answer is that it’s probably best that you don’t feed your pup pecans.